-What Can a Handyman Do in Goshen, Indiana?
+What Can a Handyman Do Without a License in Goshen, Indiana?

 Indiana does not have a single, statewide “general contractor/handyman license.”
 Most handyman work in Goshen is legal without a state contractor license, but you must follow (1) local building permit rules and (2) state licensing for certain trades (especially plumbing).
 Electrical and HVAC licensing is largely handled at the local level in Indiana, so Goshen/Elkhart County permitting and any local contractor registrations matter more than a state-issued handyman card.